If you work

 You’ll also need to send details of any expenses you would like Social Security Scotland to take off your earnings when they work out your take home pay.
 You’ll need to provide supporting information about some of those expenses.

-You’ll need to send this information again when Social Security Scotland reviews your earnings and expenses at agreed intervals when you’re getting Carer Support Payment.
-Social Security Scotland needs to review your earnings because they cannot get this information from HM Revenue & Customs.
+You’ll need to send supporting information again when Social Security Scotland review your earnings and expenses at agreed intervals when you’re getting Carer Support Payment.
+Social Security Scotland need to review your earnings because they cannot get your earnings information from HMRC.

 If your employment or earnings change

-- changes to any additional earnings you get
+- changes to any additional earnings you have, like tips or bonuses

-- changes to any relevant expenses you pay
+- changes to relevant expenses you pay, like caring fees or money you pay into a pension

 Paying tax on Carer Support Payment